bennotkin/city-scan/README.md

   - `template-city-scan.idml`

 ## Not in the directory
 You will also need the following files which are not in the directory.
 These files are used by all or multiple city scans.
 Some of these are stored in a separate repo, which you can clone with `git clone https://github.com/bennotkin/multi-scan-materials.git`.
 I recommend cloning this to a location outside the folder created by the previous cloning, as these files will be used by many scans.
+(See [Suggested directory structure](#Suggested-directory-structure) below.)

 A couple datasets are not included in the repo

-1. Oxford Economics (internal only)
+1. Oxford Economics (internal only, request from CRP team member)
 2. Photovoltaics (different dataset per country: download the *_GISdata_LTAy_YearlyMonthlyTotals_GlobalSolarAtlas-v2_GEOTIFF/ version from https://globalsolaratlas.info/download/ after selecting the appropriate country)

 ## First steps, after cloning
-1. Edit variables in `user-inputs.R`, including paths to locally downloaded files
-2. Download relevant directories (see below) from [Sharepoint](https://worldbankgroup-my.sharepoint.com/:f:/r/personal/tgertin_worldbank_org/Documents/city_scan2?csf=1&web=1&e=E28Xaz), and place in directory.
+1. Download relevant directories (see below) from [Sharepoint](https://worldbankgroup-my.sharepoint.com/:f:/r/personal/tgertin_worldbank_org/Documents/city_scan2?csf=1&web=1&e=E28Xaz), and place in directory.
 It may be necessary to download in multiple batches.
    1. `AOI/`
    2. `Maps/`
    3. `Stats/`